-The three Merced GSAs intend to continue activities necessary to implement the GSP and put the Subbasin on a path toward sustainable management.
-Activities anticipated for 2023 include initiation of numerous grant-funded projects, continued implementation of the Data Gaps Plan (e.g., incorporating additional wells into the monitoring network and pursuing funding for installation of new wells), completing development of the Remote-Sensing Decision Support Tool, and making progress on internal GSA-specific plans for pumping reductions and water allocation frameworks.
+The three GSAs intend to continue activities necessary to implement the GSP and put the Subbasin on a path toward sustainable management.
+Activities anticipated for 2024 include initiation of numerous grantfunded projects, continued implementation of the Data Gaps Plan (e.g., incorporating additional wells into the monitoring network and installing new wells), and making progress on internal GSA-specific plans for pumping reductions and water allocation frameworks.
+The majority of WY 2024 will involve the development of the GSP periodic evaluation and associated GSP update, which will be submitted to DWR in January 2025.